Zhejiang Football Super League

-The Zhejiang Football Super League (ZSL) is a league of football teams from Zhejiang Province, China, which was formed in 2003.
-The league sits at level 6–7 on the pyramid system.
+The Zhejiang Football Super League (ZSL) is a league of football teams from Zhejiang, China.
+Formed in 2003, the leagues sits at level 5–6 on the pyramid system.
 There are 8 teams in 2 divisions separately.
 It is a feeder to the CMCL.

 The league organised by the Zhejiang Football Association, is the top league of Zhejiang Province.

 Format

 The ZSL is divided into 2 divisions of 8 teams each, starting from season 2020.

 Teams in Division A play each other twice in the league (home and away), receiving three points for a win and one point for a draw.
 No points are awarded for a loss.
 At the end of each season, the club with the most points is crowned ZSL Division A champions.
 There is no established format for the Division B, and the tournament system is temporarily used for season 2020 and 2021.

 Promotion and relegation

 CMCL / Division A

 The champions of Division A may qualify for the CMCL.